October 02, 2024

 Community volunteers help plant thousands of food trees for koalas and other wildlife in Bargo

-Around 3,000 seedlings were planted by community volunteers last week at the Australian Wildlife Sanctuary to support local wildlife and regenerate catchment lands.
+Around 3,000 seedlings were planted by community volunteers at the Australian Wildlife Sanctuary in September to support local wildlife and regenerate catchment lands.

 The heritage-listed wildlife sanctuary in Bargo was badly hit by the 2019-20 Black Summer bushfires, which destroyed a significant amount of bushland on the property.